HITsz-TMG/Cognitive-Visual-Language-Mapper/README.md

 We released two million Wikipedia Knowledge Datasets in [Wikipedia-Knowledge-2M](https://huggingface.co/datasets/Ghaser/Wikipedia-Knowledge-2M).
 The dataset includes a JSON file and a compressed archive containing all the image files.
 The JSON file's image attributes correspond to the compressed archive's image files.

 We have also provided the JSON file for the 504K KonwledgeQA dataset in [LLaVA-KnowledgeQA-504K](https://huggingface.co/datasets/Ghaser/LLaVA-KnowledgeQA-504K).
-The dataset mainly consists of the training sets from OK-VQA, TextVQA, A-OKVQA, and TextVQA.
+The dataset mainly consists of the training sets from OK-VQA, A-OKVQA, and TextVQA.
 The images in this dataset come from [COCO Caption](https://cocodataset.org/#home) and [TextVQA](https://textvqa.org/), which you will need to download yourself.

 ## :mag: Environment